synfig/synfig-docs-dev/docs/projects/skeleton.rst

 The Main functions of the tool are:

 - Create and Transform Bones:
-    - Single click would add a default bone with all the handles.
+    - Double-click would add a default bone with all the handles.
     - Mouse-Down and Drag will add bone between the points dragged.
     - The handles will have their usual functions for transforming the bones.
 - Set Parent-Child Relations:
     - I’d like to propose “Active bone” for this.
-This can be set by Double-Clicking on a bone.
+This can be set by Clicking on a bone.
 Active Bone can be differentiated by adding a red outline or a blue highlight.
-    - Once an Active Bone is set, all the bones created later will be children to that bone.
+    - Newly created bone is set as a child to the "Active bone".
+The newly created bone will then be set to "Active".
     - For changing relations, we’ll add an option “Set as child to current Active Bone” in the context menu of the bone.
 The meaning is self-explanatory.

+- If time allows,
-    - In the tool options, we add a list that shows all the bones and their parent-child relations in the skeleton layer. (if possible)
+    - In the tool options, we can show current active bone and it's child bones so that, when we set root bone to "Active", we get an idea of the structure of the skeleton
+    - Find a way to also add linking bones to the layers.
+(Hard)

 Milestones